danforthcenter/contributing_functions_tutorial/readme.md

 # Contributing New Functions to PlantCV

 This repository is a place for you to learn to contribute to PlantCV in one of our guided new contributor workshops.
-For full documentation or asynchronous learning about contributing to PlantCV please see the [contribution docs](http://plantcv.readthedocs.io/en/latest/CONTRIBUTING/).
+For full documentation or asynchronous learning about contributing to PlantCV please see the [contribution docs](http://plantcv.readthedocs.io/en/latest/CONTRIBUTING/), for an online version of the [littlecv docs see the datascience website](https://datasci.danforthcenter.org/littlecv/).

 ## Getting started